-Genre: Horror; Starring: Marcia Gay Harden, Thomas Jane, Andre Braugher; Director: Frank Darabont; Author: Frank Darabont, Stephen King; Release Date Wide: 11/21/2007; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Dimension Films
+Genre: Horror; Starring: Marcia Gay Harden, Thomas Jane, Andre Braugher; Director: Frank Darabont; Author: Frank Darabont, Stephen King; Release Date Wide: 11/21/2007; Runtime (in minutes): 127; MPAA Rating: R; Distributor: Dimension Films

 Posted March 27 2008 — 12:00 AM EDT

 - 'Agents of S.H.I.E.L.D.': Is Philinda finally going to happen?

 - Adele endorses Hillary Clinton at Miami concert

 - Stephen Colbert compares Donald Trump to Voldemort